pantheon-systems/documentation/source/content/guides/secrets/05-integrated-composer.md

 <Tab title="GitHub" id="github-setup" active={true}>

-1. [Generate a Github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-The Github token must have all "repo" permissions selected.
+1. [Generate a GitHub token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+The GitHub token must have all "repo" permissions selected.

     **Note:** Check the repo box that selects all child boxes. **Do not** check all child boxes individually as this does not set the correct permissions.